andrewbaillie/nlp-with-python/presentation.md

 ### Stemming

-^ Stemming is a process of normalization, which reduces words to their word root word or chops off affixes.
-For example, connection, connected, connecting word reduce to a common word "connect".
+^ Stemming is a process of normalization, which reduces words to their root word or chops off affixes.
+For example, connection, connected, connecting would reduce to a common word "connect".

 ^ There's no dictionary lookup so the resulting stemmed word may not be proper english